/

 Spencer Stuart’s annual study of board diversity found that 47% of new S&P 500 directors are from historically underrepresented racial and ethnic groups, and 43% are women.
 One-third of all new independent directors are Black/African American, three times more than in 2020.

-The best retreats begin with a diagnostic process, including surveys, interviews, or pulse checks, to surface the issues that directors and leaders are truly concerned about.
-This preparation ensures the time is spent addressing what matters most: clarifying priorities, tackling misalignment, and strengthening trust.
-Retreats also give CEOs the chance to observe leadership dynamics in real time, assess the quality of debate, and test whether the team is ready for the challenges ahead.
+The best retreats start with a diagnostic, short surveys, interviews, or pulse checks that surface what directors and executives are actually worried about.
+That preparation keeps the agenda grounded in reality.
+It also gives CEOs a chance to see leadership dynamics in real time: the quality of debate, the strength of the bench, and whether the team is ready for what’s coming.

-Ultimately, CEO-Board retreats are not about producing another set of tactical plans; they are about building confidence.
-When board expectations are woven into the design, retreats reduce information gaps, surface hard truths, and give directors confidence in both the CEO and the broader leadership team.
-The result is greater alignment, stronger transparency, and a leadership narrative that strengthens the relationship well beyond the retreat itself.
+Ultimately, CEO–board retreats are not about producing another set of tactical plans.
+They are about building confidence.
+When expectations are built into the design, retreats reduce information gaps, surface hard truths, and give directors confidence in both the CEO and the broader leadership team.
+The result is stronger alignment, deeper trust, and a working relationship that holds under pressure.

 Boards can live with disappointing results, but they cannot live with surprises.
 Nothing erodes trust faster than hearing about a setback from the media or discovering a problem too late.